Garden Palace: Description and history

 Garden Palace fire, Illustrated Sydney News, 1882.

 The dome was 100 ft in diameter and 210 ft in height.
 The building was over 244 metres long and had a floor space of over 112,000 metres with 4.5 million feet of timber, 2.5 million bricks and 243 tons of galvanised corrugated iron.
 The building was similar in many respects to the later Royal Exhibition Building in Melbourne.
 Sydney's first hydraulic lift, was contained in the north tower, enabling visitors to climb the tower.
-The Garden Palace was sited at what is today the southwestern end of the Royal Botanic Garden (although at the time it was built it occupied land that was outside the Garden and in The Domain).
+The Garden Palace was sited at what is today the southwestern end of the Royal Botanic Gardens (although at the time it was built it occupied land that was outside the gardens and in the Domain).
 It was constructed primarily from timber, which ensured its complete destruction when engulfed by fire in the early morning of 22 September 1882.

 The Garden Palace at that time was used by a number of Government Departments and many significant records were destroyed in the fire, notably records of squatting occupation in New South Wales.
 Between 500 and 1000 pieces of Sydney Aboriginal artefacts were also lost in this fire.

 The only extant remains of the Garden Palace are its carved Sydney sandstone gateposts and wrought iron gates, located on the Macquarie Street entrance to the Royal Botanical Garden.

 A 1940s-era sunken garden and fountain featuring a statue of Cupid marks the former location of the Palace's dome.
 Few artefacts from the International Exhibition survived the fire.
 An 1878 Bechstein concert grand piano, that won a first prize, had luckily been removed from the Garden Palace prior to the fire, and is held by the Powerhouse Museum.
 A number of items are held by the State Library of NSW relating to The Garden Palace include a piece of glass melted by the fire, a handkerchief and a book, The Sydney Garden Palace : a patriotic and historical poem by Frederick Cumming.